Ju-On/Offensive-Security/Academy.md

 Identify privilege escalation opportunities by observing processes or commands executed by other users, such as root.
 Monitor runtime activity like environment variable changes or binary execution.
 It works by scanning /proc and other Linux process-related resources

+# gaining Root through different method

+instead of creating a secondary reverse TCP shell back to the attacker machine via compromised grimmies account. we could potentially create a simple script which initiates /bin/bash in the backup.sh file with permissions changed to (chmod +s) placed within the /tmp director.

+    grimmie@academy:~$ echo 'cp /bin/bash /tmp/bash;chmod +s /tmp/bash' > backup.sh

++s option sets the SetUID (Set User ID) permission bit on the file (/tmp/bash).

+What SetUID Does:

+When the SetUID bit is set on an executable file, it allows the file to run with the privileges of its owner, regardless of the user who executes it.

+Any user running /tmp/bash gains the privileges of the file's owner (e.g., root privileges).